Want personalized picks that fit your family?

-Divided into quarters like a real basketball game, LOVE & BASKETBALL shows two basketball-obsessed kids, Monica and Quincy, as they make friends on the court at age 11, play basketball in the same high school, then at the same college, and then go pro.
-As they deal with unfaithful, dishonest, and unsupportive parents; demanding coaches; hostile teammates; and the temptation of recruiters; their friendship blossoms into love then hate and back again.
+Divided into quarters like a real basketball game, LOVE & BASKETBALL shows two basketball-obsessed kids, Monica (Sanaa Lathan) and Quincy (Omar Epps), as they make friends on the court at age 11, play basketball in the same high school, then at the same college, and then go pro.
+As they deal with unfaithful, dishonest, and unsupportive parents; demanding coaches; hostile teammates; and the temptation of recruiters; their friendship blossoms into love, then hate, and back again.

 Is it any good?

-Funny how this likable movie is 20 percent about basketball and 80 percent about love and you end up cheering the leads on for about 90 percent of it.
+Funny how this likable movie is 20% about basketball and 80% about love, and you end up cheering the leads on for about 90% of it.
 You want these two rather stubborn and talented basketball players to realize they're meant for each other even more than you want them to win the big games or get the big sports scholarships.
-The chemistry is great between Sanaa Lathan as Monica and Omar Epps as Quincy.
+The chemistry is great between Sanaa Lathan and Omar Epps.